The Constitution of the British Fantasy Society

 4. The Committee

-4.1 The Committee shall consist of the President, Chairperson, Secretary, Treasurer, Publicity Officer, British Fantasy Awards Administrator and Stock Holder, with addition ordinary members deemed sufficient to administer the Society’s various activities.
-The committee will also consist of the editors of the Society publications and the website administrator.
+4.1 The Committee shall consist of the President, Chairperson, Secretary, Treasurer plus additional ordinary members deemed sufficient to administer the Society’s various activities, for example Publicity Officer, British Fantasy Awards Administrator, Stock Holder, Publication Editor/s, Website Administrator and Events Co-ordinator.
 The majority of Committee members must be residents of the United Kingdom – no more than two members of the Committee may be non-resident in the United Kingdom.
 All committee members must be aged 18 or over.

 4.2 A quorum of the Committee shall be four (4) members.

-4.3 The Committee shall stand down at the AGM and may stand for re-election.
-This clause shall exclude officers who are members of the Committee by virtue of editing Society publications and the website administrator.
+4.3 The Executive Committee & Officers named in point 3 shall stand down at the AGM and may stand for re-election.

 4.4 In the event of the President being previously elected as Life President, this post shall not be subject to annual re-election.

-4.5 In the event of a vacancy on the Committee, or if it is considered necessary by the Chairperson to raise the number of Committee members, then the Chairperson may invite any fully paid-up member considered suitable to be a Committee Member until the next election.
+4.5 In the event of a vacancy on the Committee, or if it is considered necessary by the Chairperson to raise the number of Committee members, then the Chairperson may invite any fully paid-up member considered suitable to be a Committee Member until the next election of Executives & Officers.

 5. The Annual General Meeting

-5.2 At the AGM, the Chairperson, Secretary, Stock Holder, Publicity Officer, and editors of the Society publications and the website administrator shall each give a progress report.
+5.2 At the AGM, the Executives & Officers, along with all committee members, shall each give a progress report.
 The Treasurer shall present a full Statement of the Society’s yearly accounts.

 5.3 The BFS membership shall receive a minimum of one month’s notice before the AGM if held at a venue other than Fantasycon